pnnl/tesp/install/Linux/Ubuntu_build.rst

  cd ~/src/gridlab-d
  autoreconf -isf

- # in the following, --with-fncs and --with-helics can not be left blank, $TESP_INSTALL may be used there
+ # in the following, --with-fncs and --with-helics can not be left blank, so use either $TESP_INSTALL or /usr/local for both
+ # leave off --prefix if using the default /usr/local
- ./configure --with-fncs=/usr/local --with-helics=/usr/local --enable-silent-rules 'CFLAGS=-w -O2' 'CXXFLAGS=-w -O2 -std=c++14' 'LDFLAGS=-w'
+ ./configure --prefix=$TESP_INSTALL --with-fncs=$TESP_INSTALL --with-helics=$TESP_INSTALL --enable-silent-rules 'CFLAGS=-w -O2' 'CXXFLAGS=-w -O2 -std=c++14' 'LDFLAGS=-w'
  # for debugging use 'CXXFLAGS=-w -g -O0' and 'CFLAGS=-w -std=c++14 -g -O0' and 'LDFLAGS=-w -g -O0'

  make